 A trial is also important to make sure that if there is a conviction, it is of the correct crime for the conduct that the defendant engaged in.
 In some cases, it is important for the judge to see and hear the evidence in order to make an appropriate decision during the sentencing.

-If you, or someone in your family, is facing criminal charges, you need a legal team working on your behalf with a relentless reputation and proven courtroom knowledge.
+If your child is facing criminal charges, you need a legal team of skilled Salt Lake City juvenile defense lawyers working on your behalf.
 Call our law offices today for an immediate consultation.